bootstrap-vue/bootstrap-vue/src/icons/README.md

 <span class="badge badge-info small">v2.7.0+</span>

-BootstrapVue includes four build-in animations for icons:
+BootstrapVue includes the following built-in animations for icons:

 - `'spin'` smothly spins the icon clockwise
+- `'spin-reverse'` smothly spins the icon counter-clockwise
-- `'pulse'` spins the icon clockwise, but in a pulsed step style
+- `'spin-pulse'` spins the icon clockwise, but in a pulsed step style
+- `'spin-reverse-pulse'` spins the icon counter-clockwise, but in a pulsed step style
 - `'cylon'` slides the icon left-right
 - '`cylon-vertical'` slides the icon up-down